sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_1.rst

 -  *The results are interpreted*.
 In addition to indicating that the result was significant, I provided an interpretation of the result (i.e., that people did not choose randomly).
-Thit is also a kindness to the reader, because it tells them something about what they should believe about what is going on in your data.
+This is also a kindness to the reader, because it tells them something about what they should believe about what is going on in your data.
 If you do not include something like this, it is really hard for your reader to understand what is going on.\ [#]_